Joan Davis: Death

 On May 23, 1961, Davis died of a heart attack at age 48 at her home in Palm Springs, California.
 She was interred in the Holy Cross Cemetery mausoleum in Culver City, California.

 On October 24, 1963, Joan Davis' mother (Nina Davis), daughter (Beverly Wills), and two grandchildren were all killed in a house fire in Palm Springs.
+The deaths of Davis' next of kin complicated the administration of her estate.
+I Married Joan was pulled from syndication until legal matters, including her residuals from the show's syndicated reruns, could be settled in court.

 Joan Davis has two stars on the Hollywood Walk of Fame, one for her contribution to the motion picture industry at 1501 Vine Street and one for radio in the 1700 block of Vine.